Eliminating Tokamak Disruptions with Feedback: 6. Current contraction criterion

-The dashed lines $\Delta'_i, \Delta'_n$ are marginally stable TMs with ideal and no wall, for model equilibria \cite{model,nf-iaea24} with variable current peaking \cite{frs} and with current restricted to radius $\rho_c \le 1,$ in circular cylindrical geometry.
+The dashed curves $\Delta'_i, \Delta'_n$ in \rfig{liq95} are marginally stable TMs with ideal and no wall, for model equilibria \cite{model,nf-iaea24} with variable current peaking \cite{frs} and current restricted in radius, in circular cylindrical geometry $\kappa = 1$.
 The marginal curves merge at $\rho_{q2} = 0.75,$ $l_i / q_a = .5,$ where the boundary condition no longer affects the mode.
 The model predicts RWTM onset quite well.
-As mentioned in Section 2, it also predicts the dependence of the onset on wall distance $\rho_w.$ Note that $l_i/ q_a$ of the MST and $\Delta'$ curves increase with $\rho_{q2}$, similar to the DIII-D fit.
+As mentioned in Section 2, it also predicts the dependence of the onset on wall distance $\rho_w.$